rafael-piovesan/poc-memory-leak/README.md

 ![image](images/02_new_code.png)

 ### Scenario 03: refactoring to use a factory
-First variation of the fix to test the hipothesis where the problem might be related to fact the we're creating multiple instances of a Class marked with the `@injectable()` decorator.
+First variation of the fix to test the hypothesis where the problem might be related to fact the we're creating multiple instances of a Class marked with the `@injectable()` decorator.

 ```log
 bombardier -c 10 -d 5m -t 5s --http1 http://localhost:3000/3